||Magnificent 7 Trail

 Poison Spider.
 I assume the official ride is to finish Golden Spike then

 head north on Poison Spider.
 Add 2 or 3 miles -- we're at 23.

 [ Poison Spider page

 top of the Gold Bar Rim 4x4 climb.
-The Blue Dot is a technical route along
+The Gold Bar Rim mountain bike route is a

 the edge of the cliffs.
 It's shorter than the Golden Spike / Poison Spider